Massage: Dry-water massage tables

-A dry-water massage table uses jets of water to perform the massage of the client's muscles.
+A dry-water massage table uses jets of water to perform the massage of the patient's muscles.
 These tables differ from a Vichy shower in that the client usually stays dry.
 Two common types are one in which the client lies on a waterbed-like mattress which contains warm water and jets of water and air bubbles and one in which the client lies on a foam pad and is covered by a plastic sheet and is then sprayed by jets of warm water, similar to a Vichy shower.
-The first type is sometimes seen available for use in malls and shopping centers for a small fee.
+The first type is sometimes seen available for use in shopping centers for a small fee.

 Vichy showers

 A Vichy shower is a form of hydrotherapy that uses a series of shower nozzles that spray large quantities of water over the client while they lie in a shallow wet bed, similar to a massage table, but with drainage for the water.
-The nozzles may usually be adjusted for height, direction, and temperature to suit the client's needs.
+The nozzles may usually be adjusted for height, direction, and temperature to suit the patient's needs.